jmarc00s/react-use-reduce/README.md

-# react-use-reduce
+# React-use-reduce

-React app to test use of ContextApi + useReducer Hook.
+React app to understand the use of ContextApi + useReducer Hook.